MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

   messages when no ordinary source or subscriber is appropriate to do so.
 Is to be used in preference to administrator accounts to run flows.

-User credentials are placed in the credentials files, and *sr_audit* will update the broker to accept what is specified in that file, as long as the admin password is already correct.
+User credentials are placed in the credentials files, and *sr3 --users declare* will update the broker to accept what is specified in that file, as long as the admin password is already correct.